jessepav/libgdx-wiki-old/Deploying-as-an-Applet.md

 ### HTML ###

 Let's create a html file that can embed your JARs into a web page.
 Thotep's HTML won't work anymore because 'Unable to read file for extraction: gdx.dll'.
-Unfortunately this is due to a [libgdx bug](https://github.com/libgdx/libgdx/issues/1165) that was closed because 'Death to applets.'
+Unfortunately this is due to a [libGDX bug](https://github.com/libgdx/libgdx/issues/1165) that was closed because 'Death to applets.'
 Sigh.

 Fortunately, there's a workaround, at least for v1.2.0.
 If you move your gdx-natives into the jars declaration, then everything will be happy.
 Unfortunately that means users downloading gdx libs for platforms they're not on, but at least it runs.